tamnguyen2189/Drinks_Recipes/README.md

 *****
 ## 1. Dataset

-In this project, I will build a Doc2Vec model and a LDA topic model from a dataset that I scraped from The Spruce Eats and All Recipes.
-Then let use these model to find the most similar recipes to one we might like to use from the dataset, in order to recommend other things we could use.
+For this project, I will build a Doc2Vec model, and an LDA topic model using a dataset scraped from The Spruce Eats and All Recipes.
+This dataset contains various drink ingredients, such as fruit, juice, milk, coffee, etc. We can use these models to find the closest matching recipes from the dataset and recommend similar items.
-This dataset contains variety of topics in drinks ingredients, like fruit, juice, milk, coffee...
 ![Dataset](/images/dataset.jpg)

-## 2. Reading and cleaning Data
+## 2. Reading and Cleaning Data
-**Reading data**
+**Reading Data**

 Let's take a look at the content of the dataset.
-I saved recipes into many files csv, so we need to concatenate them first.
+I saved recipes into many files csv, so first, we need to concatenate the files.

 ```ruby
 import pandas as pd